arokem/motion_th/documentation.rst

 a speeded response.
 The subjects are asked to press the '1' button for trials in which the two motions were in different directions and to press the '2' button, when the motions were in the same direction.
-If they do not respond within the alloted response period, they receive an auditory 'no press' feedback and the next trial is presented.
+If they do not respond within the allotted response period, they receive an auditory 'no press' feedback and the next trial is presented.
 If they respond, they receive an auditory 'correct'/'incorrect' feedback.
 At the end of each block of 50 trials, a text appears prompting subjects to continue to the next block.
 When 4 blocks